sariabuqoura/CISSP/README.md

    * Vulnerability : the weakness
    * Exposure: possibility that a vulnerability can or will happen EF in asset
    * Risk : possibility or liklihood that a threat will exploit a vulnerability to cause harm and the severity if damage that could result.
+   * safeguards: any action or proudct that reduce risk
+   * attack : intenetional attempted exploitation of a vulnerability (failure to adher to an organization security policy)
+   * breach: a breach is a successful attack.
+   *